Sweet Dreams (Beyoncé song): Production and recording

-Initially titled "Beautiful Nightmare", "Sweet Dreams" became one of the first songs composed for Beyoncé Knowles' 2008 double album I Am...
+Initially titled "Beautiful Nightmare", "Sweet Dreams" became one of the first songs composed for Beyoncé Beyoncé's 2008 double album I Am...
 Sasha Fierce.
-Record producer Rico Love regarded writing "Sweet Dreams" with Knowles as "the experience of a lifetime".
-When Knowles went to the South Beat Studios in Miami Beach, Florida, she was not prepared to record and had to attend the opening concert of her husband Jay-Z's tour.
+Record producer Rico Love regarded writing "Sweet Dreams" with Beyoncé as "the experience of a lifetime".
+When Beyoncé went to the South Beat Studios in Miami Beach, Florida, she was not prepared to record and had to attend the opening concert of her husband Jay-Z's tour.
 However, when she heard a demo of the song, she was impressed and wanted to record it immediately.
 She sang and recorded “Sweet Dreams” in 15 minutes.

-Knowles, Wayne Wilkins and Jim Jonsin did some additional writing and produced the song alongside Love at the same studio.
-Knowles and Love worked on the vocal arrangements; Knowles appreciated Love's background vocals in the hook and retained them.
+Beyoncé, Wayne Wilkins and Jim Jonsin did some additional writing and produced the song alongside Love at the same studio.
+Beyoncé and Love worked on the vocal arrangements; Beyoncé appreciated Love's background vocals in the hook and retained them.
 Jim Caruana assisted in recording the music.
-Love then recorded Knowles' vocals; the recording session lasted for an hour.
+Love then recorded Beyoncé's vocals; the recording session lasted for an hour.
 Lastly, Wilkins mixed the track.
 "Sweet Dreams" appears on the Sasha Fierce disc of I Am...
-Sasha Fierce as it allowed Knowles to portray her alter ego Sasha Fierce, whom Knowles described as her "fun, more sensual, more aggressive, more outspoken [...] and more glamorous side".
+Sasha Fierce as it allowed Beyoncé to portray her alter ego Sasha Fierce, whom Beyoncé described as her "fun, more sensual, more aggressive, more outspoken [...] and more glamorous side".

 Composition and lyrical interpretation

 "Sweet Dreams" is an electropop song that incorporates elements of rock and old-school funk music.
 The song is built on undulating electro rhythms and a thumping beat; its groove fits into hip hop phrasing.
 It is mainly driven by a keyboard and also has guitar, piano, synthesizer, snare drum and bass instrumentation.
 Many music critics noted that several components of "Sweet Dreams" are reminiscent of the songs on Michael Jackson's 1982 album Thriller.
 James Montgomery of MTV News said that the "gnarly low end" sounds like Jackson's song "Beat It" (1983).
 Nick Levine of Digital Spy noted that the electronic bassline is similar to those used in Jackson's songs "Thriller" (1983) and "Bad" (1987).
 Arielle Castillo of the Miami New Times noted that Jackson could use the beat of "Sweet Dreams" to bring up to date his Thriller-era style.

 The lyrics of "Sweet Dreams" are about a female protagonist who has some insecurities about her new romantic relationship; she is confused about whether her relationship with her partner is a "sweet dream or a beautiful nightmare".
-The song starts with a bassline, which is occasionally interrupted by spare snare kicks, drum fills and Knowles' chanting, "Turn the lights on".
+The song starts with a bassline, which is occasionally interrupted by spare snare kicks, drum fills and Beyoncé's chanting, "Turn the lights on".
 She then adopts slinky vocals to begin the first verse.
 The "expansive-yet-molecular" chorus then starts with the line, "You can be a sweet dream or a beautiful nightmare / Either way, I don't wanna wake up from you".
 The song is written in the key of E-flat minor with a tempo of 122 beats per minute.
-Beyoncé's vocals span from D♭4 to E5 in the song.
+Beyoncé's vocals span from D♭4 to F5 in the song.